-- Will I need a segmental or complete (radical) nephroureterectomy (removal of the kidney and a part of the ureter)? - Can I have keyhole surgery (laparoscopic or robotic surgery)? - What are the chances that I'll need a complete nephroureterectomy even if a partial nephroureterectomy is planned?

-- Is this surgery curative? - What other related procedures or treatments might I need?
+- Will part or all my kidney and ureter need to be removed during surgery (partial/segmental or complete (radical) nephroureterectomy)? - Can I have keyhole surgery (laparoscopic or robotic surgery)? - What are the chances that I'll need a complete nephroureterectomy even if a partial nephroureterectomy is planned? - Is this surgery curative? - What other related procedures or treatments might I need?